- …

 Questions and answers about the rent increase

-• commencement date of the rent increase
+• effective date of the rent increase

-• Current and new basic rent
+• current and new basic rent

-• how you can lodge an objection.
+• how to file an objection.

-Other conditions for rent increase:
+Other conditions for a rent increase:

-• the rent may not exceed the maximum rent according to the point system as a result of the rent increase
+• the rent increase must not raise the rent above the maximum rent according to the points system

-• the rent may not be increased if prior to the commencement date of the rent increase a request for a rent reduction has been submitted to the Rent Commission on the grounds of maintenance defects.
+• the rent may not be increased if a request for rent reduction has been submitted to the Rent Tribunal before the effective date of the rent increase, based on maintenance shortcomings.

 Does Vesteda have an income-dependent rent increases this year?